Side-heated Rayleigh-B\'enard Convection: Introduction

+Inspired by the fact that large-scale circulation can be induced by an imposed horizontal temperature gradient \citep{PhysRevE.51.5681}, we have demonstrated that the addition of horizontal flux can greatly enhance the large-scale circulation and heat transfer in RBC \citep{Huang2022}.
+In that work, a pair of heating-cooling vertical walls is added so a net horizontal flux can flow through the RBC cell.
+While such a study is numerically feasible, it is difficult to add and remove the same amount of heat experimentally.
+We thus focus only on the side-heating effect here, and experimentally demonstrate how an added horizontal flux can change the dynamical and thermal properties of RBC.

-Inspired by the fact that a horizontal temperature gradient induces enhanced bulk circulation in RBC \cite{PhysRevE.51.5681}, we aim to control the vertical heat flux by adding a sidewall heating.
-In this study, a classical RBC system in a cubical domain is perturbed by a heat flux injected from one of its four vertical sides, see Fig. \ref{fig1}.
-During each experiment, the top cooling temperature $T_t$ is fixed, and Ra and Nu numbers are measured as functions of the side and bottom heating powers $Q_s$ and $Q_b$.
-To the best of our knowledge, this unconventional configuration, which resembles an oversized electronic transistor (in that one flux controls another flux), has not been studied in the past.
-Indeed, many experiments have explored configurations such as sidewall heating-cooling without bottom heating \cite{PhysRevE.51.5681}, horizontal convection \cite{miller1968thermally, wang2005experimental,hughes2008horizontal}, and different sidewall boundary conditions \cite{FLM:9162434}.
-Our goal is to find a simple means to control the vertical heat transfer rate $Q_b$ under perturbation $Q_s$.
+In this study, a classical RBC system in a cubical domain is perturbed by a heat flux injected from one of its four vertical sides as shown in \cref{fig1}(a).
+During each experiment, the top cooling temperature $T_t$ is fixed, while $\Ra{}$ and $\Nu{}$ are measured as functions of the side and bottom heating powers $Q_s$ and $Q_b$.
+To the best of our knowledge, this unconventional configuration has not been studied in the past, despite many experiments having explored configurations such as sidewall heating-cooling without bottom heating \citep{PhysRevE.51.5681}, horizontal convection \citep{miller1968thermally, wang2005experimental,hughes2008horizontal}, and different sidewall boundary conditions \citep{FLM:9162434}.

+In what follows, we will introduce the experimental setup in \cref{exp}, and show the main results regarding the flow patterns and heat transfer properties of the side-heated RBC in \cref{results}.
+And finally in \cref{discussion}, we will summarize our results and outline future research plans.